naim114/triviazilla-v2/README.md

 - Real-time feedback and results to track your progress
 - User-friendly interface with intuitive navigation and responsive design
 - Robust search functionality to find trivias of interest
+- Read news posted about announcement, promotion and many more information

 ### Contributing
 Contributions are welcome!
 If you notice any bugs or would like to suggest a new feature, please submit an issue on GitHub.
 If you would like to contribute code, please fork the repository and create a pull request.